S.Africa rages at Australia visa plan for 'persecuted' whites

 - New drive to re-distribute land -

-South Africa hit back saying the threat alleged by the Australian ministers "does not exist".
+South Africa earlier said that the situation described by the Australian ministers "does not exist".

 "There is no reason for any government in the world to suspect that a section of South Africans is under danger from their own democratically elected government," said the foreign ministry in an uncharacteristically blunt statement.